TWO SCORES, TWO QUESTIONS

 Foreclosure Rate10%

-Payment-to-Income is the single largest driver because it directly measures what buyers experience: can local residents actually afford the median home at current rates?
+Payment-to-Income is the largest driver — it directly measures what buyers experience.

-Same state, same mortgage rates, completely different stress levels.
+Same state, same rates.
 The difference is local affordability.

 InputWeight